shader-slang/shader-slang.github.io/features.md

 Because the Slang compiler supports output of high-level source code, support for additional platforms can be added easily.

-## Paraemter Blocks: Simple and Efficient Shader Parameter Binding
+## Parameter Blocks: Simple and Efficient Shader Parameter Binding

 The Vulkand / Direct3D 12 APIs introduced the ideas of descriptor sets / tables, which provide a way to reduce the overhead of binding values to shader parameters by grouping those parameters into coarse-grained blocks.
 An important challenge in adopting descriptor sets/tables in existing GLSL / HLSL is that they require using tedious and manual annotation of every single shader parameter.